 Through the BW Leadership Institute, like-minded organizations can now partner with us to undertake the critical steps to implement their own culture change and develop outstanding leaders: learning better listening and communication skills, developing leaders, establishing a vision, creating an environment of continuous improvement, and much more.

 Three pilot sessions of the Leadership Institute’s introductory course, Beyond Benchmarking, have sold out.
 Executives from organizations like Wal-Mart, Starbucks, Roquette, Ariens, Accenture, MiTek Industries, and City of Clayton, MO, attended the events.
 Business leaders from as far away as South Africa have even travelled to St. Louis to participate.

 In fact, Mike Lewis with Peninsula Beverage, the Home of Coca-Cola in South Africa, had this to say about his experience:

 “They created a wonderful manner to not only explore the Barry-Wehmiller way, but also connect with ourselves deeper.
 Their process, their passion and their authenticity were great to experience,”

 Tom Manenti, Chairman and CEO of MiTek Industries, said, “More CEOs need to embrace the leadership philosophy that is being taught and lived out at Barry-Wehmiller.
 This is not just a ‘better’ way to lead, it is the ONLY way to lead!”

 As the BW Leadership Institute website states, we cannot build a better world alone.
 The Leadership Institute will help us create partners in building a better world through business.
-I invite you to explore the BW Leadership Institute website and listen to this week’s episode of the Everybody Matters podcast and then share them with anyone ready to create an organization through which both the business and its people thrive.
+I invite you to explore the BW Leadership Institute website and their leadership development resources.